ThibaultEllong/ThibaultEllong.github.io/src/content/work/nested/hci-research.md

 Indeed, many similarities can be found between the two controllers:

-- Motion Sensors: The remote can be used by spatial movements of the controller.
+- **Motion Sensors**: The remote can be used by spatial movements of the controller.
-- Ability to Point the Screen: One of the most prominent feature of the Wii is the ability to control the cursor by simply pointing to where we want to click.
+- **Ability to Point the Screen**: One of the most prominent feature of the Wii is the ability to control the cursor by simply pointing to where we want to click.
-- One Handed controls: Both controllers can be used using a single hand.
+- **One Handed controls**: Both controllers can be used using a single hand.
-- Two Hand Controls: However, when held horizontally, both controllers can be used as a single remote.
+- **Two Hand Controls**: However, when held horizontally, both controllers can be used as a single remote.

 So beside the now obvious similarities, what could explain the difference in success that both technologies faced ?